FaraB-AID/Misc-Scripts/README.md

 Multi-file scripts that require you download the zip, then upload the zip to your scenario using the script manager.
 More detailed information available on each in the folder's readme.

+###### Disguise Kit
+This is like a massively supercharged password script.
+Offers ultimate secrecy and protection for your true script, with a full suite of features, hidden behind a password that must be matched (case sensitive) in the inital prompt or memory to activate.

 ###### Stats and Killbot
 Uses the stat menu to track the classic D&D style attributes (STR, DEX, CON, INT, WIS, CHA), and KillBot to manage exp and leveling.